 In less than 24 hours, two-thirds of the hospital, including visitors, where the strain was first detected in Portugal, were running a high fever.
 Evidence of Lindsay Cianfrini’s discovery was soon leaked to the press, side-by-side images of the new Exbola microbe and Iron Tree gone viral.

 Even a simple-minded moron could see the uncanny resemblance.

 A world already reeling from the sudden appearance of Iron Tree, was now torn asunder with panic and trigger-happiness.
 Borders and airports were closed everywhere, martial law governing on a global scale.
 But man's attempt to control the inevitable did little good.
 Exbola was in charge, and chaos was rampant.

-Tougher and meaner than its predecessor, the new microbe lives outside a host for days, hanging out anywhere people breathe air, killing within a week.
+Tougher and meaner than its predecessor, the new microbe lived outside a host for days, lurking anywhere people breathe air, killing within a week.
 Serums produced from blood plasma of Ebola survivors did little but prolong the ghastly inevitable: a hot blood and pus liquefaction from the inside out.